cybergrrl/scoutaloud/content/travels/balkans/dubrovnik.md

 That didn't stop us from having a great time.
 Crossing having alfresco dinner in a downpour and eating ice-cream under an umbrella from the bucket list 😄

+## Our Day in Dubrovnik

+### Wal the Walls

+After an omelette for breakfast, we bought  the Dubrovnik card and mounted the many stairs to clinb the city walls at Pile gate.

+Now having a cappuccino and a kakao on top of the wall while listening to the water splashing against the rocks below and enjoying the sun and blue sea view :)

 ## Ideas For a Day in Dubrovnik